LewisLabUCSD/Celegans-cell2cell/README.md

 jupyter notebook
 ```

-* Analyses have to be run in the order below:
+* Analyses have to be run in the order below (although we provided the results of each step, so analyses can be run skipping previous steps) :
 1. [Generate list of ligands-receptors interactions from orthologs](./Notebooks/01.Generate-Celegans-LRs.ipynb).
 Then, a manual-curation is needed.
-**This step can be omitted since we provided a [manual curated list](./Data/PPI-Networks/Celegans-Curated-LR-pairs.xlsx)**
+**This step can be skipped since we provided a [manual curated list](./Data/PPI-Networks/Celegans-Curated-LR-pairs.xlsx)**
 2. [Compute intercellular distances and classify cell pairs by ranges of distances.](./Notebooks/02.Celegans-Cells-3D-Map.ipynb)
 3. [Compute cell-cell interactions and communication for the curated ligand-receptor interactions.](./Notebooks/03.CCI-Curated-LRs.ipynb)
 4. Run the genetic algorithm to select important ligand-receptor pairs for obtaining a better correlation